Notting Hill is one of London’s most eclectic areas – a meeting of chi chi cafes, high-end boutiques and cool spots – not to mention that carnival.

 Fair warning: you may have to sort through a fair bit of trash to get to the treasure, but that’s all part of the fun.

-While I can’t promise you’ll go away with a million-pound gem in the rough, you’re sure to have a great time exploring all the stalls.
+While we can’t promise you’ll go away with a million-pound gem in the rough, you’re sure to have a great time exploring all the stalls.
 This is really one of the best things to do in Portobello.

-Antiques may be the main drawcard, but I’m also pretty fond of the food stall selection as well.
+Antiques may be the main drawcard, but we’re also pretty fond of the food stall selection as well.
 Jake’s Vegan Steaks are just what the name suggests, and a great pitstop once you’ve worked up an appetite exploring the stalls.

 Visit Trellick Tower